tkcrown/sparse_model_slides/index.md

 ### Principle Components Analysis

 - <b>A graphical explanation</b>
-    - Each data sample has two features
+    - Each data sample has three features
     - Often prefer the direction with larger variance
     - Original features are transformed into new ones
 - <b>Example</b>